from collections import deque, defaultdict

 """

-Broadcast a feedback value to all node actors.
+Broadcast a feedback value to all scheduling actors.

 Parameters